vchernokulsky/IntemsAGV/software/catkin_ws/src/qr_detector_2_7/README.md

 What do you need to run this node?

 To run this node you need to have 2 files with Haar cascades for QR code and barcode.
 For example, "cascade.xml".
+Also you need to give the right path to CV algorithm settings.

 How to create your own cascade?